lizcastroprogrammer/book-club-app/README.md

 # bookclub MERN app

-This is the bookclub app
+This is the book club app

 ## Usage